hamrazsheikhi/hamrazsheikhi/README.md

 # 👋 Hi, I’m Hamraz Sheikhi

 A dedicated software professional based in Tehran, specializing in software testing, systems support, and providing technical leadership.
-With years of experience in ensuring software quality and efficiency, I'm passionate about leveraging technology to solve complex problems and enhance user experiences.
+With years of experience as a fullstack developer, I'm passionate about leveraging technology to solve complex problems and enhance user experiences.

 ## 👀 I’m interested in
 - Exploring advanced concepts in object-oriented programming to enhance software design and architecture.